cpjobling/eg-247-textbook/filter_design/digital_filters.md

 (u72:ex:13)=
 #### Example 13

-The transfer functions {eq}`eq:7.2:16` through {eq}`eq:7.2:19`, describe differet types of digital filters.
+The transfer functions {eq}`eq:7.2:16` through {eq}`eq:7.2:19`, describe different types of digital filters.
 Use the MATLAB `freqz` commmand to plot the magnitude versus radian frequency.
 What types of filter does each transfer function represent?
 What classes of filter are they?

 +++ {"slideshow": {"slide_type": "fragment"}}